Mickyleitor/PlanytsAPP/README.md

 Experience through a deep-city is something that isn't always given by conventional Travel Agencies.
 We found this isn't covered by regular solutions like Airbnb or TripAdvisor.
-Users could search local expert, design the experience with them and finally score it in order to obtain popularity.
+Users could search local expert, design the experience and finally score it in order to obtain popularity.

 ### How it works?